freebasic/fbfrog/readme.txt

 - should remove TLIST and use AST GROUPs instead
 - FROGFILEs should use zstring ptr instead of string, and perhaps even be turned into ASTNODE
-- how to handle locations for constructs spanning across multiple lines? must have begin/end etc.

 - preset defines/undefs etc. are not yet passed to pp
 - version specific parts of preset: